GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 - What categories have the most trending videos?
 - What are the top trending videos creaters?
 - Is there a correlation between views and likes/dislikes or comment?
+- What day of the week is best for trending videos?
+- What category has the most views? videoes?
+- What is the best day to post vidoes?
+- Does Tag count really matter for a video to be considered trending?

 Tableau Dashboard
 https://public.tableau.com/app/profile/sreeja.karanam/viz/Youtube_Dashboard_16681094161630/YoutubeVideoTrends?publish=yes <br/>